CivicActions/guidebook/common-practices-tools/security/README.md

 ## Use Multi-Factor Authentication (MFA)

 Multi-Factor Authentication (MFA), sometimes known as Two-Factor Authentication (TFA or 2FA), greatly enhances login security by requiring two or more pieces of evidence (or factors) before granting access to a service.
-These factors may include something you know (e.g., your memorized password), something you have (e.g., your smartphone or a YubiKey), and something you are (e.g., your fingerprint or iris scan).
-CivicActions recommends you use multi-factor authentication for services that support it.
+These factors may include something you know (e.g., your _memorized secret_), something you have (e.g., your smartphone or a YubiKey), and something you are (e.g., your fingerprint or iris scan).

-For example, as your password manager grows to have more passwords in it - not only CivicActions systems and clients but also your personal bank accounts, credit cards, school records, etc. - it becomes increasingly important to have it protected by more than just a password.
+If you lose your second factor (say a Yubikey or your phone) you may not be able to unlock the service any more.
+For this reason it is crucially important that you have a [backup second factor](#multi-factor-redundancy-and-mfa-backup-codes) for each MFA-enabled service.

-CivicActions requires that its employees and contractors that are given access to CivicActions Services - that include Gmail, Google Drive, Gitlab, and Slack - use multi-factor authentication on their CivicActions Google Account.
+CivicActions requires MFA for access to your password manager, the CivicActions Google Workspace, GitHub, Gitlab and for any *privileged account* access.

 ### Multi-Factor Authenticators (MFA)

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
 Three that we frequently use internally are described below.

 Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
-At the time of this writing, however, setting up Multi-Factor Authentication on your Google account initially requires SMS verification.
+At the time of this writing, however, setting up MFA on your Google account initially requires SMS verification.
 This is OK, and also serves as a "MFA Backup" mechanism (be sure to see the essential section below on [Multi-Factor Redundancy and MFA Backup Codes](#multi-factor-redundancy-and-mfa-backup-codes)).

 #### LastPass Authenticator